lquixada/repos/README.md

 $ yarn start
 ```

 Facebook Repos will be ready on http://localhost:3000/.
-You can use Docker to run the app.
-Just pull the image with `yarn docker:pull` and then `yarn docker:start`.

 ### Folder Structure